JuliaAttic/QuDirac.jl/docs/index.md

 - Implementations of state types (`Ket`,`Bra`), and a variety of operator types (`GenericOp`,`OuterProduct`)
 - Support for abstract/undefined inner products
 - Users can define custom inner product rules
-- Subspace selection/transformation via functions on labels and coefficients
+- Subspace selection/transformation via functions on state labels and coefficients:
     - `xsubspace` allows easy selection of excitation subspaces of states and operators
     - `permute` and `switch` allows generic permutation of factor labels for states
     - `filter`/`filter!` are supported on both the labels and coefficients of operators/states